 Enjoy expert performances of ballet, music, opera or the circus

 Russia is deservedly famous for its ballets, and there can be no better location to see one than the Bolshoi Theatre just off Red Square.
 The historic stage is the one for the full on gold leaf, red velvet, boxes and balconies experience, but other venues under the same company’s umbrella are available, if less prestigious and lacking in really sumptuous architectural detailing.
-Booking is now possible online, and in advance.
+Booking is now possible online, and really needs to be done well in advance.

 If you want the thrill of walking into the Kremlin as more than just a tourist, try getting tickets to the Kremlin Ballet, which is housed inside the Kremlin itself.
 The only downside is that it is held in a considerably less visually attractive building than the Bolshoi.